itsmikeq/lfs-server-revel/README.md

 # Welcome to LFS Go Server

 ## Initialization

+> Be sure to set your GO_ENV prior to running these tasks

 ### Development
 * Run migrations `modl-migrate up`
 * Run the app `revel run github.com/memikequinn/lfs-server-go`